Austin Nursing Home Abuse Attorneys

 Sometimes, signs of abuse—even physical ones—will be covered up by the perpetrator or the victim will be forced to lie.
 Knowing what to look for if you suspect abuse can help stop the problem before it persists.

-Some of the common signs of nursing home neglect/abuse include:
+Some of the common signs of nursing home neglect or abuse include:

 - Bruises, cuts, scrapes, and bandages whose presence may very well go unexplained are something to keep an eye on.
 It’s possible for an elderly person to bump into a table, bruise, and not remember it.
 But if they are constant or you see new ones every time, then abuse may be happening.

 - Change in usual mood can be difficult to notice because the change is typically gradual.
-Be on the lookout for depression, anger, sleep disruption or loss of appetite.
-Anything which strays from their normal behavior.
+Be on the lookout for depression, anger, sleep disruption, or loss of appetite.
+Anything that strays from their normal behavior.

 - Financial distress is challenging to catch before it’s too late, especially if your access to their statements is limited or nonexistent.
 This applies more closely to family members providing for themselves more so than ones in a home, but if you notice or hear signs of financial distress—unpaid bills, sudden trouble affording groceries, or a lot of newly purchased items—it’s wise to ask if there’s trouble.